katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

 ### Checklist

 Thanks for following the guide and creating a high-quality and complete bug report – you are almost done.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to help you.
+The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to help you.